Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

 Note that the obtained RG functions~(\ref{Eq:beta-a-b}) already reveal a significant difference compared to those for unconstrained systems with $N\neq D$ (Appendix~\hyperlink{app:no_constraint}{\ref{app:no_constraint}}).
 One direct consequence is that for $D=1$ the RG equations become linear, reflecting the fact that there are no transverse directions in this case, which means that no fluctuations exist in the system.
 This highlights the nontrivial impact of the divergence-free condition on the critical behavior.

 For small $\hat{a}$ the theory features an infrared stable fixed point, but the universality class is clearly not the $O(D)$ one.
-Indeed, linearizing the RG equations~(\ref{Eq:beta-a-b}) near the fixed point leads to the following thermal eigenvalue governing the behavior of the correlation length,
+Indeed, linearizing the RG equations~(\ref{Eq:beta-a-b}) near the fixed point leads to the following thermal eigenvalue, i.e. the RG eigenvalue associated with the relevant direction that tunes the system to criticality, governing the behavior of the correlation length,

 which determines the corresponding critical exponent, $\nu=-1/\lambda_T$.
 Since the number of components of the field $\vec{P}$ is the same as the dimensionality, $D$, of the system, the $\epsilon$-expansion is not suitable for calculating the critical properties.
 Instead, we have to rely on a fixed dimension approach.
 For $D=3$, we find $\nu\approx 0.662$.
 This is to be compared to the one-loop calculation result for the $O(3)$ universality class in three dimensions, $\nu\approx 0.647$~\cite{Itzykson1991}.
 Hence, at this order the constraint $\nablab\cdot\vec{P}=0$ causes only a small departure from the usual $O(3)$ universality class for the correlation length scaling.